hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 * A supercomputer is almost 82k times faster than a standard desktop.
 * A compartive study shows that a supercomputer falls behind a standard computer, despite higher FLOPs, because the supercomputer was using O(n^2) vs O(n) after the input of (n) grew.
 * To analyze the time efficiency of an algorithm, you look at the fundmental units of work the algorithm performs.
+* Choosing a faster algorithm at the cost of space is called time/space trade-off.
+* The number of times (n) can be cut in half and not go below 1 is called the logarithm of (n) to the base of 2, which is abbreviated lg (n), log (n), log2 (n).
+* The textbook notes that O(lg n) is equivalent to various modes of flying, using the transport analogy earlier.
+It's exponentially faster.
+* The difference in FLOPs can mitigate but not eliminate the difference in algorithm time efficiency.

 *Notes are ongoing, pending completion*